FOCUS

 www.sintef.no

-as the Norwegian Fire Research Laboratory working in research in civil and
+Norwegian Fire Research Laboratory working in research in civil and environmental

 SPAIN